-If you’re a true crypto enthusiast, you’ll be all-in for decentralization, privacy and financial sovereignty which are what decentralized exchanges (DEXs) hope to protect and preserve.
+If you’re a true crypto enthusiast, you’ll be all-in for decentralization, privacy, and financial sovereignty, which decentralized exchanges (DEXs) hope to protect and preserve.

-You’re actually doing yourself a serious disfavor, risking too much, and missing out on a lot of action – and potential profit – if you’re not already trading on DEXs.
+You’re doing yourself a severe disfavor, risking too much, and missing out on a lot of action – and potential profit – if you’re not already trading on DEXs.

-In this article, I’m going to reveal everything there’s to know about decentralized exchanges and why they should matter to you going forward.
+In this article, II will reveal everything there’s to know about decentralized exchanges and why they should matter to you in the future.

 What are Decentralized Exchanges?

 A decentralized exchange is a non-custodial cryptocurrency exchange that enables individuals to trade directly and securely with one another without a central coordinating authority.